foreverallama/readmat/docs/subsystem_data_format.md

 The data in this cell is stored as a `mxUINT8` data element.
 However, the actual data consists of a combination of `uint8` values and `uint32` values, and must be parsed as raw data.
 The contents consist of a large series of different types of metadata, ordered as follows:

-- `Header`: 32-bit integer with unknown significance
+- `Header`: 32-bit integer with unknown significance.
+It's value is always `4`
 - `num_fields_classes`: 32-bit integer indicating the total number of unique fields and classes of all objects in the MAT-file
 - `offsets`: A list of **eight** 32-bit integers, which are byte markers to different regions within this cell.
 The byte marker is relative to the start of the cell's data
 - `names`: A list of null-terminated `int8` strings indicating all field and class names (in no particular order)